internet-of-production/Wasm-ESP-IDF-Mesh-Demo/data_processor/README.md

 - No setting for the type necessary
 - No router setting necessary
 ## Question in Implementation
-- Root node shall connect to a router: Without router configuration, it could not send messgages (why?)
+- Root node shall connect to a router: Without router configuration, it can not send messgages due to implementation of the library
 - How to send a message to a specific node (e.g., the root)